marselgray/ChalkTalk/README.md

-# project2again
+# Chalk Talk

-Chalk Talk: A chat app for medical professionals that features end to end encyption.
+Chalk Talk is a chat app for medical professionals that features end to end encyption.

 Technologies Used: